Aadil29/Voice-Auth-DF-System/README.md

 Populate it with the necessary Firebase and backend environment variables.
 These are not included in the repo for security reasons. https://drive.google.com/file/d/1oP-NXYggC-HDATSESRr3Fhxs9WrCK9sF/view?usp=sharing

+You will see this warning, but its completly safe, so dont worry: 'Google Drive can't scan this file for viruses.'

 ---

 ### 10. Verify `package.json` Scripts and project folder